 Business coaching: What it is and why you need it

-What’s the difference between a business coach, a mentor and an advisor?
+What’s the difference between a business coach, a mentor and an adviser?

-Unlike a mentor who may counsel you sporadically and serve as an informal sounding board as you advance throughout your career, the advisor or coach relationship is a structured, compensated engagement.
+Unlike a mentor who may counsel you sporadically and serve as an informal sounding board as you advance throughout your career, the adviser or coach relationship is a structured, compensated engagement.

 How important is coaching?
 It just may help you get your new business funded.

 “We try to assess whether the founder is coachable or not,” Luigi Congedo of the VC firm BootstrapLabs, said.
 “We ask them very directly, ‘What do you need?’”

 The question is a test of their potential: VCs are far more likely to invest in founders with the humility and self-awareness to acknowledge they have specific needs that can be addressed from expert advisers and coaches.
 In short, you must be smart enough to share that you don’t have all the answers.

 Key turning points on the startup journey cry out for coaching.

 “More and more VCs recommend coaches to founders when something changes in the company, when you’re growing like crazy or entering that space when you’re not doing everything yourself anymore,” Anne Cocquyt, founder of The GUILD, a networking platform for female entrepreneurs, and the accelerator The GUILD Academy, said.
 “It’s whenever a gap is observed.
 Say you have to become a people leader, and you may not have those skills.”